« Previous Page

 primary teeth appear, whichever comes first.
 After your first visit, schedule

 regular visits every 6 months or as your dentist recommends.

-Experts recommend that your child see a dentist by your child's first birthday.2 Babies with dental problems caused by injury,
+Experts recommend that your child's visits to a dentist start within 6 months after the first teeth appear or at 12 months of age, whichever comes first.footnote 2 Babies with dental problems caused by injury,

 disease, or a developmental problem should be seen by a dentist right away.
 A

 children's dentist (pediatric dentist) is specially trained to treat these